 Penis itch may occur due to non-sexually transmitted causes, such as the following.

-- Dermatologic: Dermatologic causes involve any condition involving the skin, nails, and hair.
+• Dermatologic: Dermatologic causes such as psoriasis, eczema, and fungal infections can involve any part of the skin, nails, and hair.
 Many non-sexually transmitted bacteria and fungi can infect the skin and cause itchy rashes.
 Fungal infections affect the skin and can cause rashes that result in intense itching and discomfort.
-Candida fungi are common on the skin and can overgrow in the genital area, causing itching.
+Candida fungi (the same ones that cause a yeast infection) are common on the skin and can overgrow in the genital area, causing itching.

 This list does not constitute medical advice and may not accurately represent what you have.